Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chuyên gia: 'Chuyển đổi số' chưa qua, 'chuyển đổi AI' đã tới - Ảnh 3.

-AI creates many revolutions in training
+AI is creating many revolutions in training.

 He and his research team used data from more than 650 listed companies in Vietnam to train a machine learning model to detect financial reporting fraud.